Kevin-Menezes/Market-77/README.md

 # 🛒Market 77 Java Swing App

-An ecommerce grocery app that can be used to buy and sell products which are divided into various categories 🛒
+An ecommerce grocery java swing app that can be used to buy and sell products which are divided into various categories 🛒

 <br/>
 <hr>